DTel-HQ/dtel/Payment.md

-# Win credit giveaways!
+# Win credits instantly!
-Every 5 to 15 minutes, DiscordTel will announce that the giveaway is running in the **#general** chat of [DiscordTel HQ](https://discord.gg/RN7pxrB).
+Every 5 to 15 minutes, DiscordTel will announce a free credit giveaway in the **#general** chat of [DiscordTel HQ](https://discord.gg/RN7pxrB).
 Say `>claim` to get a randomized amount of free credits for your account, ranging from 8 to 200 credits!
 Be quick, the giveaway expires 30 seconds after it is announced.
 The credits that you win from the giveaway do NOT have any tax, so topping-up your number is easier than using third-party bots, which have tax.

 # How do I renew my number?